intbio/histonedb/README.md

+# This code and branch is used to maintain HistoneDB 2.0 in functioning state

 # HistoneDB
 A database for all histone proteins in NR organized by their known non-allelic protein isoforms, called variants.
 This resource can be used to understand how changes in histone variants affect structure, complex formation, and nucleosome function.
 For more information, please read our [paper](manuscript/paper.md) (citation below).